-If you haven’t smoked a turkey breast yet, RUN, don’t walk to make this recipe.
+If you haven’t smoked a turkey breast yet, RUN, don’t walk to make this Smoked Turkey on the Big Green Egg.
 Seriously, I don’t know what took me so long to make this.
 And it doesn’t need to be Thanksgiving or a holiday to make turkey.

 In my opinion, Turkey is an underrated protein.
 With Chicken breast being so popular, I don’t know why people haven’t started using Turkey more often, and not just for Sandwiches, though this turkey is amazing for sandwiches of course.
 And honestly, why don’t we all just start smoking turkey breasts so we don’t have to buy smoked turkey at the deli for our sandwiches anymore?
 The added bonus of that would be the fact that it is missing all those weird things they like to put in sandwich meat!

 And, because I didn’t want to leave you hanging – I went ahead and showed you how you can do a healthy, low carb option for making sandwiches when you do have leftover turkey which is the CHAFFLE!
 If you haven’t heard of the chaffle and you are trying to limit your carbs but really want a sandwich then this is for you!!

 Should You Brine Your Turkey?

 If you can get your act together and brine your turkey ahead of time then by all means DO IT!
 This question always comes up and the answer is always YES!
 Brining will always give you a more moist, juicy turkey.